UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

 When the Command is instantiated, the `canExecute:` property is executed.
 This simply executes the code `() => this.UIVisible` which returns a bool.
 - If a true is returned, the button is enabled
-- If a false is returned, the buttis is disabled
+- If a false is returned, the button is is disabled

 When the button is clicked (assuming it is enabled) the bindings will invoke the execute: property.